Conquering La Raya Pass: Your Ultimate Guide to Peru's High Altitude Adventure

-Abra la Raya is a high mountain pass at an elevation of 4.350m (14,271ft) above the sea level located in Peru.
-The pass marks the divide between the Puno and Cusco regions.
+Abra la Raya is a high mountain pass at an elevation of 4.352m (14,278ft) above the sea level located on the boundary of Puno and Cusco regions in Peru.

 Tucked away in the southern part of the country, the road to the summit, also known as Apu Chimboya, is totally paved.
 It’s called Carretera 3S.
 Nicknamed as "Ruta del Sol" (Route of the Sun),

 How long is La Raya Pass in the Andes?

 The pass is 107km (66 miles) long running from Sicuani, the capital of Canchis Province in Cusco Region to Ayaviri or Ayawiri, the capital of the province Melgar in the region Puno.